WHAT IS BREATHWORK?

 Conscious Connected Breathwork can be practiced in short sessions or longer sessions.
 Longer sessions are performed to reach other-than-usual states of consciousness and shorter sessions are done for a quick refresh, or as a lead-in to breath holding.
 The key difference between shorter sessions and longer sessions is how the breath is kept continuous during longer sessions.

-The infinity symbol on the left models the continuity needed.
+The infinity symbol models the continuity needed.
 The exhale is immediately followed by an inhale, and the exhale is immediately following a full inhale, without pause between them.

 Continuity of the breathing is one of the most challenging aspects of an extended session of connected breathwork.
 This is one of the reasons it is recommended to have a breathwork guide to support you in staying conscious and continuous.